luoluo-L/luoluo-L.github.io/_publications/2022-05-15-improvementsReadmissionScore.md

 <img src='/images/readmission/flowchart_30day_readmission.png' width='1800'>

 **Main results:**
-the weighted erformance across different hospitals with 600K inpatient encounters, LACE+ AUC=0.66, Improved LACE+ AUC=0.772, with about **17% improvement on AUC**.
+- the weighted erformance across different hospitals with 600K inpatient encounters, LACE+ AUC=0.66, Improved LACE+ AUC=0.772, with about **17% improvement on AUC**.

+- Using feature importance analysis, the added Clinical cateogries is the top feature.